Anachronisms in the Book of Mormon: Quoting Isaiah

 Book of Mormon prophets quote chapters 48 through 54 of the Book of Isaiah after having left Jerusalem around 600 BC.
 Since Isaiah died around 698 BC, under traditional biblical belief, there would be no conflict.
-The prevailing scholarly opinion is that these chapters were not written by Isaiah, but rather by one or more other people during the Babylonian captivity, sometime between 586 and 538 BC (between 14 and 82 years after it could have been known to the Book of Mormon prophets).
+However, the evidence indicates that these chapters were not written by Isaiah, but rather by one or more other people during the Babylonian captivity, sometime between 586 and 538 BC (between 14 and 82 years after it could have been known to the Book of Mormon prophets).

-Apologetic perspective

-Apologetics hold that there is not complete unanimity on this point.
-Some conservative Biblical scholars still assert that Isaiah authored the entire book.

 Baptism

-Baptism is mentioned as a ritual that is taught and performed among the Nephite civilization, with its first mention being taught by Nephi between 559 and 545 BC.
-Some have commented that baptism as a part of conversion was not customary until after the Babylonian captivity.
-However, research by Everett Ferguson (2009) has concluded that "the date for the origin of proselyte baptism cannot be determined."
-The Babylonian captivity occurred subsequent to the departure of the Lehites recounted in the Book of Mormon.
+Baptism is mentioned as a ritual that is taught and performed among the Nephites, with its first mention being taught by Nephi, son of Lehi between 559 and 545 BC.
+Research by Everett Ferguson (2009) has concluded that "the date for the origin of proselyte baptism cannot be determined."
+The Babylonian captivity occurred after the departure of the Lehites recounted in the Book of Mormon.

-Both Christian and Rabbinic baptism is rooted in the washings in Leviticus, which traditional Biblical timelines date to approximately 1445 BC although current texts are considered to date from the Persian period, which began about 539 BC.
-A practice similar to baptism is known to have been practiced by the Jewish Essenes between the 2nd century BC and the 1st century AD.
-The Jewish Encyclopedia compares Christian baptism to ancient Jewish purification and initiation rites involving immersion in water, and states that "Baptism was practised in ancient (Hasidean or Essene) Judaism".
+Both Christian and Rabbinic baptism is rooted in the washings in the Book of Leviticus, which traditional Biblical timelines date to approximately 1445 BC although current texts are considered to date from the Achaemenid Empire, which began about 539 BC.
+A practice similar to baptism is known to have been practiced by the Essenes between the 2nd century BC and the 1st century AD.
+The Jewish Encyclopedia of 1906 compares Christian baptism to ancient Jewish ritual purification and initiation rites involving immersion in water and states that "Baptism was practised in ancient (Hasidean or Essene) Judaism".

 Dating of known historical events

-The Book of Mormon chronology accounts for 600 years from the time that Lehi "came out" of Jerusalem to the birth of Jesus Christ, which contradicts the timing of known historical events.
+The Book of Mormon chronology accounts for 600 years from the time that Lehi "came out" of Jerusalem to the birth of Jesus Christ, reflecting an 1820s view of the timeline but which contradicts the timing of known historical events.
 Lehi is said to have left Jerusalem in the first year of the reign of Zedekiah, which occurred in 597 BC.
 The date of birth of Jesus was no later than 4 BC, based on the Bible stating that it occurred during the reign of Herod the Great, who died in 4 BC.

-Apologetic perspective

-A few LDS Church scholars account for this apparent discrepancy by arguing that the Nephite calendar was a lunar calendar (354.37 days in a year) during that time period which equates to 582.12 solar years, and that the Lehi departure was just prior to the final destruction of Jerusalem circa 587 BC.
-The reference in 3 Nephi is referring to Lehi's first leaving of Jerusalem to receive his prophetic calling.
+However, ancient Hebrews used a lunar calendar of 360 days for a year.
+This would place the birth of Christ, according to Book of Mormon, at 6 BC.